 Background and activities

-- course coordinator and teacher in TBT4130 - Environmental biotechnology
+- teaching TBT4130 - Environmental biotechnology

 Scientific, academic and artistic work

-A selection of recent journal publications, artistic productions, books, including book and report excerpts.
+Displaying a selection of activities.
 See all publications in the database

 - (2021) The effect of periodic disturbances and carrying capacity on the significance of selection and drift in complex bacterial communities.
 ISME Communications.

 - (2021) Robust bacterial co-occurence community structures are independent of r- and K-selection history.
 Scientific Reports. vol. 11.